r-grandorder/tri-hermes/en/pages/okeanos.md

 Come over here, Euryale!

 **Medea Lily:**
-? ? ?
-Why go so far to protect her?
+???Why go so far to protect her?
 You're a pirate knowing no love nor romance, only desire, so why?

 **Drake:**
 Hah!
 You don't understand?
 I may be inhuman, but this girl's beauty is true!